aadrikasingh18/aadrikasingh18/README.md

 ## I'm a Student and a Developer :

-- 🔭 I’m currently working on React
+- 🔭 I’m currently working on React.Js
-- 🌱 I’m Sophomore B.Tech Student
+- 🌱 I’m Pre Final Year B.Tech Student
 - ⚡ Fun fact : Loves Reading and Travelling

 ## Connect with me :